lindseysim/templatize/README.md

 ## Sections

 Section starts are tags with the `#`-directive and the sections end at tags with the `/`-directive.
 If the data bound to the section tag evaluates as true, it will be shown, and hidden if it evaluates to false.
-You may also use an inverse section by replacing the hash (`#`) starting prefix with a caret (`^`).
+You may also use an inverse section by replacing the hash (`#`) with a caret (`^`).
 Such sections will only be displayed if the section is evaluated to `false`.

 Data may be put inside of a section, whether from elsewhere or the same data-binding.